January 2020 Yojana:- Download PDF Here

 - While industrial development invariably creates more jobs in any region, possibilities of adverse effects on the environment also increase.

-- Environmental protection measures have become necessary for development and to sustain environment at the same time.
+- Environmental protection measures have become necessary for development and to sustain the environment at the same time.

 - Growth without environmental safety can prove to be counterproductive in the long-run.